Single payment statuses

 Payment statuses

-Payments into a merchant account can have a terminal status of:
+Payments into a merchant account can have a terminal status of either settled or failed.

-Payments into an external account can have a terminal status of:
+Payments into an external account can have a terminal status of either executed or failed.

-authorization_requiredThe payment has been created successfully and no further action has been taken.No
+authorization_requiredThe payment was created successfully and no further action has been taken.No

-authorizingThe end user has started the authorisation journey by interacting with the hosted payments page or your UI, but hasn't completed the journey yet.No
+authorizingThe end user started the authorisation journey by interacting with the hosted payment page or your UI, but hasn't completed the journey yet.No

-authorizedThe end user has completed the authorisation journey and the payment has successfully completed its authorisation flow.No
+authorizedThe end user completed the authorisation journey and the payment has successfully completed its authorisation flow.No

-executedTrueLayer has submitted the payment to the bank and the payment has been accepted successfully.
+executedTrueLayer submitted the payment to the bank and the payment was accepted successfully.
 The payment is executed by the bank.Terminal for payments into an external account

-failedThe payment has failed to transition to the next status.
+failedThe payment failed to transition to the next status.

 Terminal for all payments